input-output-hk/peras-design/site/reports/tech-report-2.md

 # Analyses of adversarial scenarios

+> [!FIXME]
-**FIXME:** Several correctly-formatted equations are not rendered correctly by GitHub's MathJAX.
+> Several correctly-formatted equations are not rendered correctly by GitHub's MathJAX.
+Make sure that these render correctly via `pandoc`.

 In this section we use the following notation: